CheckoutFinland/psp-api/docs/README.md

 The query string parameters are listed below.
 If callback URLs were provided, same parameters are used.

-field | info |  description
+Field | Type |  Description
 ----- | ---- |  -----------
 `checkout-account` | numeric | Checkout account ID `checkout-algorithm` | string | Used signature algorithm.
 The same as used by merchant when creating the payment.
-`checkout-amount` | numeric | Payment amount in currency minor unit, eg. cents `checkout-stamp` | string | Merchant provided stamp `checkout-reference` | string | Merchant provided reference `checkout-transaction-id` | string | Checkout provided transaction ID.<br><br>**Important:** Store the value.
+`checkout-amount` | numeric | Payment amount in currency minor unit, e.g. cents `checkout-stamp` | string | Merchant provided stamp `checkout-reference` | string | Merchant provided reference `checkout-transaction-id` | string | Checkout provided transaction ID.<br><br>**Important:** Store the value.
 It is needed for other actions such as refund or payment information query